How to Finalize Your Adoption in Texas

 Remember, if you ever have any questions, want help facilitating your ongoing communication with your child’s birth family, or need support, you can always contact American Adoptions for help.

-For additional questions about how to finalize an adoption in Texas, call 1-800-ADOPTION for free information.
+For additional questions about how to finalize an adoption in Texas with our agency, please call 1-800-ADOPTION or request free information here.